nuclearsecrecy/basic-phaser-webpack-loader/README.md

 npm run build
 ```

 Doing so will (by default) put a copy of the game and its assets in the folder `./dist/`.
 It takes a minute or so to compile the game assets, usually.
-If the `dist` folder does not exist, it will not create it.
+If the `dist` folder does not exist, it will **not** create it (to avoid causing any havoc).

 # Loading assets